Hope's Legacy Equine Rescue

 In 2017, Hope’s Legacy purchased 172 acres of farmland southwest of Charlottesville, VA.
 Now called Castle Rock Farm, we are actively building out this property to be a permanent resource for at-risk equines and their owners.

 Our organization cannot survive without our terrific volunteers and donors.
 Our all-volunteer Equine Enrichment Program (EEP) Team works with our residents every week at their level.
 Most of our off-the-track Thoroughbreds are sent to professional trainers when they first arrive; their training is maintained by the EEP Team until that horse is adopted.
-Now in its fourth year, the Equine Enrichment Program has resulted in healthier horses, shorter stays at the rescue, and better information for potential adopters.
+Now in its fifth year, the Equine Enrichment Program has resulted in healthier horses, shorter stays at the rescue, and better information for potential adopters.

 Our goal is to find wonderful, loving new homes for all our equines.
 However, those who are too old, sick, or in need of special care, are granted sanctuary and will spend the rest of their days at Hope’s Legacy Equine Rescue.